cs1234500000/cs1234500000.github.io/_pages/about.md

 ---

-I am a PhD student in Computer Science at Brown University supervised by Prof. Ugur Cetintemel.
+I am a PhD student in the Department Computer Science at Brown University, where I'm advised by Prof. Ugur Cetintemel.
 I received my Master's degree from University of Pennsylvania and my Bachelor's degree from University of Waterloo.
 Prior to joining Brown University, I worked as a Software Engineer at Huawei and Tencent for three years.

 My work has leveraged techniques from machine learning, data management systems, parallel and distributed systems.
 I am interested in machine learning for computer systems, especially database systems.
 The goal of my research is to enhance traditional core system components using ML.